verdaux/BookNotes/Conversations/Work.md

 - [ ] Care more about than your inbox
 - [ ] Manufactured urgencies are a control mechanism
 - [ ] That sounds urgent.
 When did we first know about it?
+- [ ] A limitless reservoir for other people's expectations.